Into the Blue: 10 Days Diving Raja Ampat's Underwater Kingdom

 Raja Ampat above the surface is its own reward.

-The Wayag viewpoint — reached by a steep 20-minute scramble with rope assists after a 2-3 hour speedboat ride from most homestays — offers the iconic panorama: turquoise lagoons framed by mushroom-shaped karst islands stretching to the horizon.
-It's the photo you've seen in every Indonesia travel article.
+The Wayag viewpoint — reached by a steep 20-minute scramble with rope assists after a 2-3 hour speedboat ride from most homestays — delivers the iconic panorama: turquoise lagoons framed by mushroom-shaped karst islands stretching to the horizon.
+It's the photo from every Indonesia travel article.
 In person, the scale is overwhelming.

-Arborek village, where I was based, is a model of community-run ecotourism.
+Arborek village is a model of community-run ecotourism.
 Thirty-odd families live on an island the size of a few football fields.
 The house reef is extraordinary — sea turtles, reef sharks, and vibrant coral within wading distance.
 Villagers perform traditional dances on request (200,000 IDR for the group), and the children practice English phrases with tourists between swims.

 The Homestay

-My overwater bungalow at Arborek was simple.
+An overwater bungalow at Arborek is simple.
 A raised wooden platform with a mattress, mosquito net, and a porch over the reef.
 Electricity from a generator, 6PM to 10PM.
 A shared bathroom with a bucket shower.

-At night, I could hear fish splashing below the floorboards.
-In the morning, I'd lean over the porch railing and watch parrotfish grazing on the coral three meters below.
-Before breakfast, I'd snorkel for 30 minutes and routinely encounter sea turtles.
+At night, fish splash below the floorboards.
+In the morning, lean over the porch railing and watch parrotfish grazing on the coral three meters below.
+Before breakfast, a 30-minute snorkel routinely turns up sea turtles.

-Three meals a day were included — fish, rice, cassava, vegetables, tropical fruit.
+Three meals a day are included — fish, rice, cassava, vegetables, tropical fruit.
 Simple, fresh, sustaining.
-The family's warmth was genuine and uncomplicated.
-Communication was limited (my Indonesian is basic, their English is basic), but shared meals and smiles closed the gap.
+The family's warmth is genuine and uncomplicated.
+Communication runs limited — basic Indonesian meeting basic English — but shared meals and smiles close the gap.

 The cost: 600,000 IDR per night ($38).
 For lodging, food, and front-row seats to the most biodiverse reef on Earth.